marv1nnnnn/llm-min.txt/README.md

       ```dotenv
       GEMINI_API_KEY=YOUR_API_KEY_HERE
       ```
-    *   Alternatively, you can provide the key directly via the `--gemini-api-key` command-line option.
+    *   Alternatively, you can provide the key directly via the `--gemini-api-key` command-line option or when initializing `LLMMinClient`.

-## Usage
+## Usage (Command Line)

 The tool is run via the `llm-min-generator` command (if installed correctly) or `python -m llm_min_generator.main`.